 - Insulated sleeping mat.
 We provide you with a well-insulated, foldable mat that can handle temperatures as cold as -20° C (-4° F).

-We also provide clients with the following item, but please note the rental fee attached:
+We also provide clients with the following items, but please note the rental fees attached to each:

 - Down jacket.
 We supply high-quality down jackets that can withstand temperatures up to -20° C (-4° F).
 These can be rented from Follow Alice at $40 per jacket.
 We highly recommend these!